Sources of Biographical Information About Mississippians

 of Mississippi and either contain biographical information, or may be

 helpful in locating biographical information on Mississippians.
 Most sources

-in this list are available in the McCain Library and Archives.
+in this list are available in Special Collections located in McCain Library and Archives.
 However,

 there are several which are located in Cook Library.
 Each listing contains

 a library call number in brackets, such as [MISS J87 .M782].

 Items prefaced with "Miss", "Spcol", and "Gen" are available for use in the Cleanth Brooks Reading Room of the McCain Library.
 Items prefaced with "Cook" are located in Cook Library.
 This is only a selected list.
 Additional materials may be found in oral histories, the vertical file, and in holdings of the University Archives and Historical Manuscripts department.
 If information is sought on a contemporary individual who specialized in a particular field or profession, the numerous biographical dictionaries and who's whos published on these subjects should also be consulted.